Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition for the Love of God.

 Let me explain… No!
 Bad Andy!
 Don’t say that.

-Let me explain… is a common hook transition to move from their attention grabbing hook into their content.
+Let me explain is a common hook transition to move from an attention grabbing hook into the content.

-But most of the time it’s totally unneeded, it doesn’t add anything.
-It used to make sense when the hook metagame was different, but now it doesn’t.
-Most of the time whenever you say “let me explain” to transition from your hook into body copy, you just wasted time and space.
-And you wasted time and space in the most crucial part of the copy, the beginning!
+But most of the time it’s unneeded, adds nothing, and sometimes sabotages your efforts.
+Most of the time whenever you say “let me explain” you just waste time and space.
+And you waste time and space in the most crucial part of the copy, the beginning.

 If you’re using this transition in video it’s even worse.
 Since it takes a few seconds to say “let me explain” you’ve wasted crucial seconds in the opening of your video.

-Back then you could start with an outlandish hook.
-And the hook was so wild that after you grabbed their attention you’d then need to walk it back and say “let me explain.”
-And boom bow you’re in your body copy.
+Years ago you could start with an outlandish hook, and the hook was so wild that after you grabbed their attention you’d need to walk it back and say “let me explain.”
+And boom they’re in your body copy, just like that.

 Except we don’t need to do that anymore.
 Everyone knows what you’re doing with your hook.